Great tech recruiting is about building trust and relationships.

-Right now, the tech industry unemployment rate is 1.9%.
+Right now, the tech industry unemployment rate is 1.9 percent.
 Employment of computer and IT occupations is projected to grow 13 percent from 2016 to 2026.
 That’s faster than the average for all occupations.

-Candidates in this market have been in the driver seat.
-For a while.
-And will continue to be.
-Their being in-demand commands recruiters be better at our jobs.
-They require recruiters to be more personal.
+Candidates in this market have been in the driver seat for a while and will continue to be, which demands recruiters be better at our jobs.
+In order to stand out, we have to be personal.

 Don’t get me wrong.
 Automation helps good recruiters perform better.
 But senior tech candidates still want a recruiter whom they can count on, whom they know and who delivers the following: